NUMde/compass-numapp-web/README.md

 # NUM Compass web app

-NUM Compass web app is an open source app that allows you to create digital questionnaires for studies.
+NUM Compass web app is an open source app that allows users to answer digital questionnaires for studies.
 The app is part of the [COMPASS](https://num-compass.science/en/compass/profile/) (Coordination on mobile pandemic apps best practice and solution sharing) project, which aims to improve how apps are used to cope with pandemics.

-The app can be configured to display questionnaires based on [FHIR resources](https://www.hl7.org/fhir/questionnaire.html).
-Questionnaire responses are end-to-end encrypted, which makes them highly usable for research, as the respondents' identities are protected.
+The app displays questionnaires based on [FHIR resources](https://www.hl7.org/fhir/questionnaire.html).
+Questionnaire responses are end-to-end encrypted, which makes them useful for research, as the respondents' identities are protected.

-This repository includes everything you need to set up the app and to customize it to suit your needs.
-Get started with the guide below or see the docs folder for detailed setup instructions.
+This repository includes everything you need to set up the app and customize it to suit your needs.
+Get started with the guide below or see the `docs` folder for detailed setup and development instructions.

 ## Quick start guide